baskotaaashu/ELK-Stack-Project1/README.md

 | ElkStackVM1        | Yes(Port 5601)      | 124.168.195.197      |
 | ElkStackVM1        | No                  | 10.0.0.4             |

+### JumpBox Configuration

+As mentioned before,Jump box acts as a gateway to other resources in the network that are not exposed to the internet and hence, used to manage and access other resources securely.
+Usually, jump box is a hardened and monitored device.
+In this project,JumpBoxProvisioner VM is the jump box and it runs an ansible container.The follwoing steps are completed on JumpBoxProvisioner:

+- _Update the host,JumpBoxProvisioner._
+- _Install docker._
+- _Pull and run ansible container._
+- _Configure necessary access control from Azure Portal._
+- _SSH to jump box from whitelisted IP to verify the access._
+- _Generate ssh key to access other resources in the virtual network._
+- _Verify access to other resources in the virtual network._

 ### DVWA Configuration

 Ansible was used to automate configuration of the vulnerable webservers.
 No configuration was performed manually, which is advantageous because ansible uses